 Most Recent Outcomes

-Based on information collected on the classes of 2016 and 2017, student outcomes were as follows: the two-year graduation rate was 93.45%; the two-year licensure exam pass rate was 97.2% and the two-year employment rate was 100%.
+Based on information collected on the classes of 2020 and 2021, student outcomes were as follows: the two-year graduation rate was 98.8%, the first-time two-year licensure exam pass rate was 80.3% and the ultimate pass rate was 96.5%.
+The two-year employment rate was 100%.

-NYU Steinhardt DPT places students in clinical settings in several states outside New York and provides information here about licensure requirements in those states.
+NYU Steinhardt DPT places students in clinical settings in several states outside New York.
+View information about licensure requirements in those states.